Canada’s Sovereign Wealth Fund: Should You Invest In It?

 - what fees Canadians will pay

-- how liquid the retail product will be
+- how the capital protection mechanism will actually be structured

 This is where people need to slow down.